UW-GAC/primed_ukbb_gsr/README.md

 #### 8. disk_gb

-If you encounter an error regarding disk space, i.e. the instance does not have enough memory to save the raw and processed data, then you can manually increase disk space here.
+If you encounter an error regarding disk space, i.e. the instance does not have enough space to save both the raw and processed data, then you can manually increase disk space here.
 For most purposes, the default will suffice.

 #### 9. mem_gb